|Date of Publication:||September 2016|

 - Encourage learners to reflect on and recognise their own progress and achievement, thus increasing their confidence;

-- Promote and support informed learner self-assessment, peer assessment and dialogue about learning and achievement between learners and tutors/trainers;
+- Promote and support informed learner self-assessment, peer assessment and dialogue about learning, achievement, and recognition of transferable skills between learners and tutors/trainers;

 - Enable both the achievement of planned learning objectives and learning outcomes not specified at the outset to be recognised and valued;